No new proprietary interface

 How do we consume new APIs introduced by extensions?

 How do we get enterprise-ready extensions and their support?

-Due to composable and shareable nature of Platform-as-Code approach, enterprises can easily create their platform stacks repeatably on any Kubernetes cluster.
+Due to composable and declarative nature of Platform-as-Code approach, enterprises can easily create their platform stacks repeatably on any Kubernetes cluster.
 This simplifies transfer or recreation of workloads across hybrid and multi-cloud environments.
 It also enables the ability to lift & shift or burst workloads between private and public clouds.

 "I like the idea of KubePlus reducing some of the complexity and bringing consistency where it is badly needed."

 - Systems Analyst and Consultant